inpsyde/monkery-test-case/README.md

 ## Boostraping

 As of version 2.1.0, you should use the file `inc/bootstrap.php` as your testing bootstrapping file or at least require it within your testing bootstraping file.
-It loads `antecedent/patchwork` before the composer autoloader:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>